AdminRHS/libs-mcp-service/README.md

 - `get_actions` - List all actions with pagination and search
 - `get_action` - Get a specific action by ID
 - `create_action` - Create a new action
-- `update_action` - Update an existing action
+- `update_action` - Update an existing action with responsibility term synchronization

 ### Objects
 - `get_objects` - List all objects with pagination and search
 - `get_object` - Get a specific object by ID
 - `create_object` - Create a new object with complex term structure
-- `update_object` - Update an existing object with format relationships
+- `update_object` - Update an existing object with format relationships and responsibility term synchronization

 ### Formats
 - `get_formats` - List all formats with pagination and search
 - `get_format` - Get a specific format by ID
 - `create_format` - Create a new format
 - `update_format` - Update an existing format

+### Responsibilities
+- `get_responsibilities` - List all responsibilities with pagination and search
+- `get_responsibility` - Get a specific responsibility by ID
+- `create_responsibility` - Create a new responsibility with automatic term synchronization
+- `update_responsibility` - Update an existing responsibility with automatic term synchronization
+- `find_existing_responsibility_terms` - Find existing Actions and Objects by language to check what terms already exist before adding new terms

 ## Common Parameters